Set Clear Priorities Using Roadmap Cards

 Attach ideas to roadmap cards (via roadmap)

-Once the roadmap card is created, you will see an option labeled “Add ideas.”
+Once the roadmap card is created, you will see an idea tab where you can start linking in your ideas.
 Simply type in the idea name or ID if you know it to attach the idea to the roadmap card.
 This will allow your team to know what ideas are associated to each project.
 It’s easy to do and keeps your ideas perfectly organized!

 Not using ProdPad roadmaps yet?
 Sign up for your free trial now!